 Tyrone and I earned AKC and UKC Companion Dog titles during the winters when living in Oregon.
-In the summers, my husband and I worked at a salmon fishing resort on the west coast of Prince of Wales Island here in Southeast Alaska.
+In the summers, I worked at a salmon fishing resort on the west coast of Prince of Wales Island here in Southeast Alaska.
 I showed Tyrone several times for the next title up, a CDX, and also trained Tyrone in AKC tracking and carting, and dabbled in agility as well, with several of my dogs.
 I have attended training seminars for sheep herding, obedience trialing, tracking, search and rescue and agility.

-When David and I moved back to Ketchikan with our 4-month-old son, Jackson, in 1995 I switched my focus from competition training to search and rescue training, and joined Ketchikan Volunteer Rescue Squad.
+When I moved back to Ketchikan in 1995 I switched my focus from competition training to search and rescue training, and joined Ketchikan Volunteer Rescue Squad.
 I adopted “Annie,” a black Labrador mix from our local shelter and trained her for SAR.
 She was the first certified search dog in Ketchikan, and was an incredible working dog her entire career, before she retired at age 11 in 2008.
 Her final rescue was especially rewarding, when she found a small girl lost in the dark, wet cold night in the forest that stretches behind Ketchikan.
 Annie also had completed two of three legs on an obedience title and some agility competition before she died of old age in 2011.

 For several years I taught group and private obedience classes in Ketchikan, but was frustrated that even well-trained dogs could be still unstable, unpleasant and even unsafe companions.
 I stumbled on “The Dog Whisperer” TV episodes and knew I’d found the missing piece in my training toolbox: the difference between dog training, and dog leadership.
 Using Cesar Millan’s approach to behavior modification and pack dynamics, I succeeded in rehabilitating my first project — Pete, the chihuahua that came to us with extreme aggression problems.
 Following that success, I have successfully taken in and rehabilitated several aggressive, fearful and difficult dogs for local rescue organizations.